MinaProtocol/mina/rfcs/0009-decompose-ledger-builder.md

 ### `Transaction_snark_work`

 A `Transaction_snark_work.t` represents the work completed by a snark worker that contributes towards the generation of a single transaction snark proof.
-This can either be an initial proof of the application of a transaction to a merkle tree, or it can be a recursive composition of these application proofs.
+This can either be an initial proof of the application of a transaction to a ledger, or it can be a recursive composition of these application proofs.

 ### `Transaction_snark_scan_state`